 Allen shares methods the reader can use to be able to accomplish their goals without stress.
 He contends that productivity is proportional to the ability to relax.
 It is only when a person’s mind is a clear mind that their thoughts that are clear enough to be productive.

 The basic premise of the whole book is organized.
 If a person is organized, they can be productive at any given time on any given day.
-Instead of spending hours sitting on the couch meditating, pull out your cell phone and complete your to-do list.

 Allen teaches a two-minute rule, which means if something needs to be done you should do it right now.
 Set the clock for two minutes and get it done.